-- 1. We demand the uniting of all Germans within one Greater Germany, on the basis of the right to self-determination of nations. - 2.
-We demand equal rights for the German people (Volk) with respect to other nations, and the annulment of the peace treaty of Versailles and St. Germain. - 3.
-We demand land and soil (Colonies) to feed our People and settle our excess population. - 4.
-Only Nationals (Volksgenossen) can be Citizens of the State.
+- We demand the uniting of all Germans within one Greater Germany, on the basis of the right to self-determination of nations. - We demand equal rights for the German people (Volk) with respect to other nations, and the annulment of the peace treaty of Versailles and St. Germain. - We demand land and soil (Colonies) to feed our People and settle our excess population. - Only Nationals (Volksgenossen) can be Citizens of the State.
 Only persons of German blood can be Nationals, regardless of religious affiliation.
-No Jew can therefore be a German National. - 5.
-Any person who is not a Citizen will be able to live in Germany only as a guest and must be subject to legislation for Aliens. - 6.
-Only a Citizen is entitled to decide the leadership and laws of the State.
-We therefore demand that only Citizens may hold public office, regardless of whether it is a national, state or local office. - 7.
-We demand that the State make it its duty to provide opportunities of employment first of all for its own Citizens.
-If it is not possible to maintain the entire population of the State, then foreign nationals (non-Citizens) are to be expelled from the Reich. - 8.
-Any further immigration of non-Germans is to be prevented.
-We demand that all non-Germans who entered Germany after August 2, 1914, be forced to leave the Reich without delay. - 9.
-We demand the nationalization of all enterprises (already) converted into corporations (trusts). - 10.
-We demand profit-sharing in large enterprises. - 11.
-We demand the large-scale development of old-age pension schemes. - 12.
-We demand the creation and maintenance of a sound middle class; the immediate communalization of the large department stores, which are to be leased at low rates to small tradesmen.
-We demand the most careful consideration for the owners of small businesses in orders placed by national, state, or community authorities.
+No Jew can therefore be a German National. - Any person who is not a Citizen will be able to live in Germany only as a guest and must be subject to legislation for Aliens. - Only a Citizen is entitled to decide the leadership and laws of the State.
+We therefore demand that only Citizens may hold public office, regardless of whether it is a national, state or local office. - We demand that the State make it its duty to provide opportunities of employment first of all for its own Citizens.
+If it is not possible to maintain the entire population of the State, then foreign nationals (non-Citizens) are to be expelled from the Reich. - Any further immigration of non-Germans is to be prevented.
+We demand that all non-Germans who entered Germany after August 2, 1914, be forced to leave the Reich without delay. - We demand the nationalization of all enterprises (already) converted into corporations (trusts). - We demand profit-sharing in large enterprises. - We demand the large-scale development of old-age pension schemes.